canonical/maas/docs/maascli.rst

 :samp:`new <label> ip=<value> interface=<if_device> [parameters...]`

    Creates a new interface group.
-The required parameters are the IP address and the network interface this appies to (e.g. eth0).
+The required parameters are the IP address and the network interface this applies to (e.g. eth0).
 In order to do anything useful, further parameters are required::

       management= 0 | 1 | 2